David Lewis (anthropologist): Development projects, civil society organizations and organisational culture

-In 1999-2000, he conducted a research project (jointly with Anthony Bebbington and Simon Batterbury) on culture, projects and partnership for the World Bank's poverty programmes under the title Organizational cultures and spaces for empowerment?
+In 1999-2000, he conducted a research project (jointly with Anthony Bebbington and Simon Batterbury on culture, projects and partnership for the World Bank's poverty programmes under the title Organizational cultures and spaces for empowerment?
 Interactions between poor people’s organizations and poverty programmes.
 The countries covered in the study were Bangladesh, Burkina Faso and Ecuador.
 A number of articles were published from the project including this overview paper.

 The findings suggested that development agencies need to pay more attention to issues of power in the relationships they seek to building suggested practical ways forward in building this awareness.

 The fiction, film and music of development

 In recent years he has become interested in broadening the field of academic development studies by making closer links with humanities and the arts, working with Professors Dennis Rodgers (Geneva) and Michael Woolcock (World Bank/Harvard) on this theme.

 He is co-editor with Dennis Rodgers and Michael Woolcock of Popular Representations of Development.
 This book had its origins in a 2008 paper by the same authors that aroused some media interest.

 A public event was held on this theme at the LSE's first Literary Festival in February 2010 organized by the International Development Department's (then DESTIN) Crisis States Research Centre, and the Department of Social Policy on 'The Fiction of Development' idea – and at which three noted literary figures Giles Foden (author, The Last King of Scotland), Jack Mapanje (Malawian poet and Senior Lecturer in Creative Writing at Newcastle University), and Sunny Singh (Indian writer and journalist) as well as Professor Lewis all discussed the topic.

 In 2020, a new article on development and music was published.
 'The sounds of development', co-written with Rodgers and Woolcock, is the third overview paper in a continuing series exploring development studies and the arts and humanities that started with the 2008 paper on novels.

 A recent blog on the film Contagion (analysed in the context of the Covid-19 pandemic) explored how the world the film portrayed when it was released in 2011 differs in important respects from today's more fragmented international context in which multilateral cooperation is on the decline.

-A new book, New Mediums, Better Messages?
+The co-edited book New Mediums, Better Messages?
 How Innovations in Translation, Engagement, and Advocacy are Changing International Development, also co-edited with Rodgers and Woolcock, was published in June 2022.